 Ingram, M. G.P.
 Nabhan, S. Buchmann.
 1996b.
 Impending pollination crisis threatens biodiversity and agriculture.
 Tropinet 7:1

 Liverman, D., M. Ingram, R. Sanchez, and R.W.
 Meredith.
 1994.
 The Impacts of Climate Change in Latin America.
 GreenPeace Latin America.

 Ingram M. 1988.
 “Rethinking Conservation: Proposed biosphere reserves include people in the picture.”
 Earthwatch.
 July: 12-13.

-Williams, P. & M. Ingram.
-1993.
-Bottle Biology: an ideabook for exploring the world through soda bottles and other recyclable materials.
-Kendall-Hunt: Dubuque, Iowa.
+Bottle Biology: an ideabook for exploring the world through soda bottles and other recyclable materials, with Paul Williams and others.
+Kendall-Hunt: Dubuque, Iowa, 1993.